 Holiday reflections is open from now through December 27th.
 Tickets are $5.
 It will be open from 10:00am-8:00pm daily.
 There will be plenty of places for photo ops, mini train rides and the walk through village.

 Things to Do Over Christmas Break at Home

 Winter break activities make for fun times to enjoy family over the holidays between parties and get-togethers.

 If you are looking for fun Winter kids activities you can do with your children, we’ve got you covered on things you can do anywhere.
 You and the kids will keep busy while having TONS of holiday fun…

-To keep things fun & your kids engaged, explore these things to do at home to beat the winter blues!
+To keep things fun & your kids engaged, explore these fun things to do over Winter Break at home.
+These fun winter activities are sure to beat the winter blues!

 Combine 1 cup butter, sugar, and egg in large bowl.
 Beat at medium speed until creamy.
 Add all remaining cookie ingredients; beat at low speed until well mixed.
 Divide dough into thirds; wrap in each plastic food wrap.
 Refrigerate at least 2 hours or until firm.

 Heat oven to 400°.
 Roll out dough on lightly floured surface, one-third at a time (keeping remaining dough refrigerated), to 1/8-inch thickness.
 Cut with 2-inch cookie cutters.
 Place 1 inch apart onto ungreased cookie sheets.
 Bake 6-10 minutes or until edges are lightly browned.
 Cool 1 minute on cookie sheet; remove to cooling rack.
 Cool completely.